ioBrokerTranslator/doc/translate.md

 - German: `Wie soll dieser Adapter konfiguriert werden?`
 - French: `Comment cet adaptateur doit-il être configuré ?` (notice the space before the question mark as this is the way questions are usually written in French)
 - Spanish: `¿Cómo desea configurar este adaptador?` (notice the the `¿` in front of the question as it is done in Spanish)

+### Keep a Similar Length

+It is not always possible, but try to keep a similar length for the translated strings.

+For example a one-word string might be used as a column header; if you translate it now with a three-words string, the column might accidentally get bigger than the developer anticipated.

 # Language Specific Guidelines